 - Often unforeseen complications come up, leading to more cost and time

-Pros and Cons of Dental Implant vs Root Canal
+Pros and Cons of Root Canal vs Dental Implant

 Making the best choice for your oral health involves several considerations.
 For many people, dental implants offer a better long-term solution to their dental woes.
 Despite the potentially high cost, dental implants offer you an artificial tooth replacement that is low maintenance and lasts for decades.
 Many dentists offer payment plans for dental implant treatment to make this preferable option more affordable.
 New technologies make getting a dental implant quicker and less invasive than ever before.